 Commission your own unique gift for any special occasion!
 To chat about your ideas, simply click here to send us a message, or call us on 0121 523 5575.

 This customer had always adored traditional Russian Faberge Eggs, as have we, so we were delighted to take on this commission for a bespoke pendant.
 Genuine Faberge style eggs are intricate artworks that cost thousands of pounds to produce.
 This was outside the customer’s budget, so our challenge was to create a unique piece that captured the distinctive elegance of a Faberge egg, but incorporated into an affordable piece of jewellery.

 We approached the challenge in the following way.
-Instead of creating a complete egg as one-piece, which would increase the cost of the jewellery, we used CADCAM to design a half egg, which would then be soldered together to create a whole.
+Instead of creating a complete egg as a one-piece, which would increase the cost of the jewellery, we used CADCAM to design a half egg, which would then be soldered together to create a whole.